ViktorStolbovoy/Foobar2000Filters/README.md

 * Mixer - mixes all channels of selected Virtual Outputs(s) into one.
 Useed to create subwoofer channels
 * Virtual Output  - used to create input for mixers
 * Filer Definition - reusable chain of Filters
-* Filter Reference - Filter DEfinition used in signal chain
+* Filter Reference - Filter Definition used in signal chain